bcgov/aqwarnings_shiny/instructions.md

     - A system dialog box may open to ask where you want to save a compressed ZIP archive->Select the location and press "Save".
     - In Chrome, the ZIP archive will automatically get saved to your "Downloads" folder.
     - At this stage you may want to open the archive and review the Air Quality Warning PDF to ensure the meteorologist, region, and smoke outlook message are correct

-7. [DO WE STILL NEED THIS STEP?]
-Select "clean dir" to delete auxillary files in the working directory.

-## Publish warnings (via GitHub, Air Quality Subscription Service (AQSS), and Social Media)
+## Publish warnings via GitHub Pages

-Once you have the archive saved you are ready to publish it to [AQ Warnings](https://aqwarnings.gov.bc.ca/) web site, send it to AQSS subscribers, and publish to social media.
+Once you have the archive saved you are ready to publish it to the [AQ Warnings](https://aqwarnings.gov.bc.ca/) web site.

-## Step 1: AQ Warnings web site

 [AQ Warnings](https://aqwarnings.gov.bc.ca/) is hosted on GitHub pages.
 To add warnings you make a Pull Request (PR) on that site, which you can initiate from either:
+- In the browser at https://github.com
 - GitHub Desktop
 - RStudio
 - the git command line interface
-- in the browser at https://github.com

-We will cover the method using GitHub desktop below.
+We will only cover using GitHub.com below and encourage everyone to follow this process.

-### Using Github Desktop
+### Using Github.com in the browser

-1. Open GitHub Desktop, ensure the current repository is "aqwarnings".
-If you don't have this repository, clone it from [https://github.com/bcgov/aqwarnings](https://github.com/bcgov/aqwarnings).

-2. Ensure the Current branch is showing "main" and click "Fetch origin" (tab along the top of the pane).
-The tab will say "Fetching Origin", and then "Refreshing Repository":
-    - if your local copy is up to date,  the tab will say "Fetch origin (Last fetched just now)".
-    - if changes need to be retrieved from GitHub, the will change to "Pull Origin" (this will also appear as a blue button in the main pane.
-Select "Pull Origin" in one of these two locations.

-3. Click "Current branch (main)", under branches select "New branch" and name it by the following convention:

-   `20250502-aqwarning-issue`

-4. From GitHub Desktop select "Show in Explorer" to view the repository locally on your computer.
-In Explorer, navigate to the "\frontend\warnings" subfolder.
+1. Open the website repository at Github.com [https://github.com/bcgov/aqwarnings](https://github.com/bcgov/aqwarnings) and make sure you are logged in.

+2. Go to the folder `frontend/warnings/` you will add all warnings to: [https://github.com/bcgov/aqwarnings/tree/main/frontend/warnings](https://github.com/bcgov/aqwarnings/tree/main/frontend/warnings)

+3. Click "Add file", in the drop down select "Upload files".

-5. Move the Markdown (.md) and map (.html) files from your zip to this folder either by dragging and dropping, or copy pasting.
+4. Select and move the Markdown (.md) and map (.html) files from the zip archive you downloaded to this page by dragging and dropping or clicking "choose your files" and selecting them in the system dialog box.

-6. In GitHub Desktop you should see the files you added show up in the left sidebar under "Changes".
-Ensure the check-box beside their name is selected.
-Type a message in the summary box by your profile picture in the bottom of the left side bar, for example:

-   `20250502 aq warning issued`
+5. Under the header "Propose changes"
+    - Add a commit message and change the branch name from the default "<username>-patch-N", for both we use the following naming convention:
+      `YYYYMMDD-aqwarning-<status>`, for example: `20250502-aqwarning-issue`

-    You don't need to enter anything into the bigger box that is below ("Description")
+    - You don't need to enter anything into the bigger box (with the placeholder text "Add an optional extended description...")

-    Press "Commit 2 files to [branch name]"

-7. Select "Publish Branch" in the top right bar.

-8. Select “Preview Pull Request”.
-  - A window will pop up showing the two files (.md and .html) - ensure that both (all) the files have been added.
-  - Select “Create Pull Request” in the bottom right of this window.
-  - You may be prompted to re-authenticate your account.
-  - It should take a second, but you will be redirected to the [aqwarnings GitHub repository](https://github.com/bcgov/aqwarnings) in your browser and it will say "Open a pull request" at the top of the page.
+    - Select "Propose changes"

+6. You will go to a page to open a pull request, review the contents
-  - The commit message you entered in GitHub desktop (above in 6.) will be the PR message (under "Add a title").
-You do not have to add a description.
+  - The commit message you entered in GitHub desktop above will be the PR message under "Add a title"
+  - There will not be anything under "Add a description" and you do not have to add anything at this stage.
   - Select “Create pull request”.

-10. Review your changes.
+10. Wait for automated checks to run on the PR and review your changes.
-  - You will be redirected to a new page with the commit message at the top (eg. "20250502 aq warning issued #46")
+  - You will be redirected to a new page for the PR you just created, the title will be the commit message (eg. "20250502 aq warning issue #46")
   - You may see a message under your comment in the PR saying “Some checks haven’t completed yet”.
 When the checks have completed, a new comment will show up “PR Preview Action”.
 Click to open the link below this to preview the page and Air Quality Warning (e.g. https://bcgov.github.io/aqwarnings/pr-preview/pr-XX/).
   - Review the content at that link, what you are seeing is a complete new copy of the web site with the new warning included.
 You will have to view the actual warning to make sure the warning message and appearance are what you expected.